Pokémon Trading Card Game

 Virtual Console Changes

 The Nintendo 3DS Virtual Console version does not emulate the Game Boy Color infrared hardware, leaving the Lv.
 15 Mew and Lv.
 64 Venusaur unobtainable via Card Pop! and no way to assemble the Mysterious Pokémon Deck from the Pokémon Dome deck machine.
 Due to Card Popǃ being disabled, a bookcase in Ishihara's House cannot be interacted with as it refers to the "Phantom Cards" from using Card Popǃ.
 In addition, trying to interact with the Clerks at each Club for the Battle Center and the Gift Center will act as if the Clerks are not present, due to the game disabling the Battle Mode and the Trade Mode as all Game Link Cable features are neither supported nor emulated.
 Furthermore, since the Game Boy Printer cannot be used, the "Print" function from the PC has been disabled, the only change that is directly mentioned in the manual for the game.
 Also, because the game is locked in Game Boy Color mode, it cannot be played in monochrome Game Boy mode or with its Super Game Boy borders.

 |Original (Int)||Virtual Console|

 As with Pokémon Snap, Lv.
 23 Jynx has been altered to closer match the newer design of the Pokémon.
-The face, hands, and the background were changed from dark purple to lighter shade of that color.
+The face, hands, and the background were changed from dark purple to a lighter shade of that color.